 Well-being and psychological symptoms ranging from poor quality of sleep to anxiety and depression are also widely reported.
 Faced with the prospect of a lifetime dependency on dialysis, financial burden and changing role in family and at work, many patients as well as patients’ families find it hard to cope without social, psychological and spiritual support.
 In short, the need for symptom control among kidney failure patients is large and diverse, and often cannot be addressed adequately by curative treatment.
 Palliative treatment is designed to fill in the gap.

 Palliative care is the specialised care with the aim of improving the quality of life for both patients and their family.
-A palliative care team for kidney failure often consists of a palliative doctor or palliative specialist, kidney doctor, nurse, counsellor, even social workers or volunteers.
+A palliative care team for kidney failure often consists of a palliative doctor or palliative specialist, kidney doctor, nurse, caregiver, counsellor, even social workers or volunteers.
 They work together to help kidney failure patients and their families navigate the unfamiliar journey of treating and caring for kidney failure, help them make critical decisions in line with their care goals, manage physical and psychological pain and other symptoms, and in general improve their quality of life.

 Patients with kidney failure may suffer from a wide range of physical and mental distress, as a direct result of the condition, or of the strict diet and treatment schedule they have to follow.
-Their family members and caregivers who they depend on for care can also be under enormous pressure to provide comfort and care to their loved one around the clock.
+Their family members and caregivers who they depend on can also be under enormous pressure to provide comfort and care to their loved one around the clock.
 Between trips to the doctor and clinic, both the patients and families need a lot of help.
 Below are a number of ways that palliative care can support kidney failure patients and their families.

 5.1.
 Manage pain and other symptoms and complications